 If anyone does manage to log into your site, you get an email to that effect, so at least you can do something about it.
 Hopefully, that shouldn’t happen.

-Another function Wordfence has is to scan your website for changes, which can sometimes happen in the event of a hack.
+Another function Wordfence has is to scan your website for code changes.
+Code changes can occur in the event of a hack.

 Fast loading sites are critical nowadays.

 Google now uses page load time as a ranking factor, so we had better make sure our sites are fast!
 Fortunately, it isn’t difficult to speed up your site if it lacks in that area.

 Many hosts now offer in-built caching, so you don’t have to do much.
 If your host doesn’t provide caching, or you don’t have a high enough plan to use it, then a caching plugin such as WP Rocket plugin is essential.

 Caching works by saving the original WordPress PHP pages as pure HTML for much faster access.
 PHP is the coding language that WordPress is written in.